GA4 Problems: What Can You Do About Them?

 GA4 Problem #3 – Some Basic Conversion Tracking is Harder in GA4

 In some ways, GA4 makes custom tracking easier than UA.
 Events like external link clicks and scrolls can be tracked quite simply in the new platform, while that same kind of tracking in UA requires setting up tags and triggers in Google Tag Manager.
-But one of the most basic and most important conversion actions – a successful submissions of a contact form – is significantly more complex in GA4.
+But one of the most basic and most important conversion actions – a successful submissions of a contact form – can be more complex in GA4.

 Setting Up Conversions in Universal Analytics